-- Encourage good behaviour and respect for others. - Secure an acceptable standard of behaviour for all pupils. - Promote self-discipline. - Prevent all forms of bullying. - Ensure that pupils complete tasks reasonably assigned to them.
+- Encourage good behaviour and respect for others. - Secure an acceptable standard of behaviour for all pupils. - Promote self-discipline. - Prevent all forms of bullying. - Ensure that pupils complete tasks reasonably assigned to them. - Further Develop positive learning behaviours.

 Ways in which we promote positive behaviour and regular attendance are: